 EPIDURAL STEROID INJECTION

-An epidural steroid injection (ESI) is a minimally invasive procedure that can help relieve neck, arm, back and leg pain caused by inflammation or pressure on the nerve roots leading out of the spine.
+Our NJ pain management doctors have extensive experience administering epidural steroid injection (ESI) - a minimally invasive procedure that can help relieve neck, arm, back and leg pain caused by inflammation or pressure on the nerve roots leading out of the spine.

 WHAT IS AN EPIDURAL STEROID INJECTION?